Trump moves to ease intel community tensions with CIA visit

 John Brennan has denied such accusations and said Trump lacks “a full understanding” of Russian capabilities and the actions the country is taking in the world.

-“Nobody feels stronger about the intelligence community than Donald Trump,” the president said Saturday to loud applause.
+“Nobody feels stronger about the intelligence community than Donald Trump,” the president said Saturday.
 “I love you.
 I respect you.
 There’s nobody whom I respect more.
 We are going to start winning again."

 “We are going to do great things,” said Trump, who also tried to reassure the roughly 400 agency employees who assembled at the headquarters that his pick to run the agency now, Kansas Rep. Mike Pompeo, would advance the CIA and its mission as the country’s top spy agency.